couchbaselabs/Linq2Couchbase/docs/document-filters.md

 # Mapping JSON documents to POCOs with DocumentFilters

+> [NOTE]
+> The documetation has been updated to reflect that the product name for N1QL has been changed to SQL++, however, the source itself may still use the name N1QL.

 Couchbase allows you store heterogeneous documents within a Bucket or "keyspace".
 When you do a select without a predicate, you are querying across the entire keyspace.
-For example, imagine a bucket with various document "types" and you do a N1QL query like this:
+For example, imagine a bucket with various document "types" and you do a SQL++ query like this:

 ```sql
 SELECT name FROM `travel-sample`